 To win the Super Bowl, a team must first make it to the big game.
 That's no easy task.
-The first goal of any NFL team is to survive the grueling 16-game regular season schedule with a worthy record.
-Usually, 10 or more wins are required to make the playoffs, but 10 wins are no guarantee for a playoff berth.
+The first goal of any NFL team is to survive the grueling regular season schedule — it's now 17 games — with a worthy record.
+Usually, 10 or more wins are required to make the playoffs, but that's no guarantee.

-The NFL's structure also has an effect on which teams reach the post season.
-The NFL consists of two 16-team conferences, the American Football Conference (AFC) and the National Football Conference (NFC), which are subdivided into four four-team divisions (North, South, East, and West).
-Each division winner earns an automatic trip to the playoffs.
-In addition, the two non-division winners with the best overall record get in as wild card teams.
-The playoff teams in each conference are then ranked, or seeded, according to their finish as follows:
+In 2021, the NFL expanded its playoff field to 14 teams, up from 12.
+Four division winners from the NFL's two 16-team conferences — the American Football Conference (AFC) and the National Football Conference (NFC) — earn an automatic trip to the playoffs.
+In addition, the three non-division winners with the best overall record get in as wild card teams.
+The playoff teams are then ranked, or seeded, according to their finish in the conference, as follows: